About The Nina

 Changing lives through art

 Since it was founded in 2003, the Nina Haggerty Centre for the Arts has been home to one of Edmonton’s most interesting art collectives, made up entirely of artists with developmental disabilities.
 What began as a collective of one has grown to include over 200 members.
 Their work is exhibited locally and across Canada, and has been included in international exhibitions.

 We opened in a rented space on 111 Avenue, but eventually outgrew it.
-In 2009, our collective moved to its current home on Alberta Avenue, proud to be in our own building and part of a community that is revitalizing through the arts.
+In 2009, our collective moved to its current home on Alberta Avenue, proud to be in our own building and part of a community that has been successful in revitalizing through the arts.

-In the studio, artists are supported by a rotating team of professional, practicing artists who facilitate the work through one-to-one mentorship, small group sessions and workshops.
-Artists at the Nina work in a variety of mediums: drawing, painting, clay, fibre arts, performing arts and more.
+In the studio, artists are supported by an incredible team of professional, practicing artists who facilitate the work through one-to-one mentorship, small group sessions and workshops.
+Artists at the Nina work in a variety of mediums: drawing, painting, clay, fibre arts, printmaking, dance, and more.

-In addition to our studio, the Nina operates the Stollery Gallery, dedicated to presenting work from artists outside of the mainstream, including members of our collective.
-Finally, we offer the work of our artists for sale through our shop—onsite and online—where you can find great original work at affordable prices.
+In addition to our studio, the Nina operates the onsite Stollery Gallery, mandated to present work by artists who may be underrepresented in mainstream venues, including members of our collective.
+We also feature the work of select artists from our collective for sale in our gift shop and online, where you can find great original artwork at affordable prices.